 Q: Do the choices of in-person or remote learning apply to Pre-K students as well?

-Q: Where would Shawnee Mission fall under the Gating Criteria at this time?
+Q: Where does Shawnee Mission fall under Gating Criteria for the opening of school on September 8?